Video and Audio Recordings

 - Macs also come with iMovie and Quicktime, both of which can be used to create and edit videos.

-- Blackboard has the capability to record audio (and video) feedback built into most of the tools that allow you to grade (Assignments, Blog, Discussion Board, Wiki, etc.).
-You can record right from a student’s work as you grade.
+- Blackboard has the capability to record audio (and video) feedback in tools that have a grading capacity (Assignments, Blog, Discussion Board, Wiki, etc.).

 - Turnitin Assignments will allow you to record up to three minutes of commentary directly through the “Feedback Summary” panel.